 component, such as a subroutine library) must be documented by a

 man(manual) page (see the WFDB Applications Guide for examples).
 This requirement is to ensure that the contents of the PhysioToolkit library can be searched using a wide variety of standard search engines;

 manpages are mechanically reformatted as hypertext for use on PhysioNet (see, for example, the WFDB Applications Guide).
 At a minimum, the

 manpage for each application must include:

-the name of the application and a one-line description of its intended use
+- the name of the application and a one-line description of its intended use

-a synopsis of its use and of any run-time options
+- a synopsis of its use and of any run-time options

-any relevant cross-references to other software in PhysioToolkit or elsewhere
+- any relevant cross-references to other software in PhysioToolkit or elsewhere

-references to any other relevant documentation (e.g., tutorial materials)
+- references to any other relevant documentation (e.g., tutorial materials)

 PhysioNet Library contributions